fupiao1998/RCF-keras/README.md

 # RCF-keras
 A keras implementation of RCF(Richer Convolutional Features for Edge Detection) for image edge detection.

-Created by Yuxin Mao, if you have any problem in using it, please contact: maoyuixnssyh@my.swjtu.deu.cn
+Created by Yuxin Mao, if you have any problem in using it, please contact: maoyuxinssyh@my.swjtu.deu.cn

 The backbones of this task now is VGG16, ResNet and ResNeXt.
 Maybe I will give a DenseNet and MobileNet implementation.
 And I implement the network structure in paper "Learning to Predict Crisp Boundaries"